Support Us Button Widget

 San Jose’s long-lost amusement park: Frontier Village

-Learn the story behind San Jose, CA’s Frontier Village, a Western-themed amusement park that attracted visitors to the great 408 from around the country.
+Learn the story behind San Jose’s Frontier Village, a Western-themed amusement park that attracted visitors to the great 408 from around the country from 1961 to 1980.

 Frontier Village's "Central Square" with the Frontier Village Railroad station.